 - It can handle huge storage disks without any hassle.

-- Different types of user interface design in a single package makes it versatile and loved by many people.
+- Different types of user interface design in a single package make it versatile and loved by many people.

-- It has extensive documentation on their official website.
+- It has extensive documentation on its official website.

 Key Features of DUtree